Employee Expenses and Job Deductions

 You may deduct any fees related to breakage of laboratory equipment.

-You may deduct any legal fees related to performing or maintaining your current position.
+You can deduct any legal fees related to performing or maintaining your current job.

 Licenses and Regulatory Fees